-The First Ten Feedback for Burn Zones: Playing Life's Bad Hands
+The First Ten Focus Group Feedback for Burn Zones: Playing Life's Bad Hands

-Because Burn Zones was Book of the Day, some of our most trusted reviewers have carefully looked over the cover, the description, and other aspects of this book.
-The reviewers even read at least the first 10 pages of the book.
-They have each written a short review explaining why they plan to read the whole book or not based on the sample they read and other aspects of the book.
-Their feedback is displayed below.
-We call this awesome feature The First Ten.
+Because Burn Zones was Book of the Day, some of our most trusted members have carefully looked over the cover, the description, and other aspects of this book as a part of purchase-intent focus group.
+We then asked each participant in the focus group if they planned to buy and read the book, and why they planned to buy and read the book or not.
+Their answer to that question and reasons are displayed below.
+We call this awesome feature The First Ten Focus Group.

 IMPORTANT: Any score over 10% is considered very good.
 And any score above 0% is acceptable.
 This is because we only poll about 20 or so readers, and all readers have to say "no" to almost all books.
 Over a million books are published each year.
 Even a very active reader cannot come close to even reading 1% of books out there.

 This is also why publishing books is such a tough industry.